cmakkaya/mssql-server-handson/README.md

 ![image](https://github.com/user-attachments/assets/e8c859b2-4070-4554-b04a-afb1e12fc5e2)

-In this article, we’ll create a database and add data by using sqlcmd commands.
+In this article, we’ll create a database and add data into MS SQL Server by using sqlcmd commands.
 Then, we’ll run a query to return data from the inventory table.
 Then, we’ll test the volumes; “data” and “src” that we connected to the DB (MSSQL Server Database) container.
 Finally, we’ll troubleshoot in the MS SQL Server and Containers.
 We will do these practically step by step in this article.
 The Article link for more information: [Working with Database - MS SQL Server (3): Creating a Database, Inserting Data, and Running a Query Using "sqlcmd" Commands](https://cmakkaya.medium.com/working-with-database-ms-sql-server-3-creating-a-database-inserting-data-and-running-a-aa580206cdd6).